kaltura/developer-platform-docs/documentation/player-portal/android/player-settings-android.md

 ### Configure Player's PreferredMediaFormat.

-  By default if MediaEntry contains multiple sources from different formats player will choose DASH (mpd) and if this format isavailable it will try to select hls and so on. in orer to force some other thay over the default formats priority use the following API with  one of :
+In the case where the Media Entry contains multiple sources, the player will attempt to use formats in this priority order:
+  - DASH (mpd)
+  - HLS
+  - WVM
+  - MP4
+  - MP3

+In order to force a Media Format that is different than the priority list, use `setPreferredMediaFormat` with the desired type:

 ```
-  player.getSettings().setPreferredMediaFormat(PKMediaFormat.dash);
-  player.getSettings().setPreferredMediaFormat(PKMediaFormat.hls);
-  player.getSettings().setPreferredMediaFormat(PKMediaFormat.wvm);
 player.getSettings().setPreferredMediaFormat(PKMediaFormat.mp4);
-  player.getSettings().setPreferredMediaFormat(PKMediaFormat.mp3);
 ```
+Making this call, for example, would move MP4 format to the top of the priority list.

 ### Configure Player Load Control